 Attendance to the activities is mandatory.

-Here are a few examples of activities:
+Here are a few examples of activities to choose from:

 We strongly encourage students to stay with a Francophone family.
 This direct contact maximizes the French learning process and exposure to Quebec culture.